DataDog/documentation/content/logs/processing/parsing.md

 ## Advanced Settings

-At the bottom of your grok processor tiles there is an advanced Setting section:
+At the bottom of your grok processor tiles there is an Advanced Settings section:

 {{< img src="logs/processing/parsing/advanced_settings.png" alt="Advanced Settings" responsive="true" style="width:80%;">}}